 - A Forensic Auditor/Accountant’s role involves – Client Interaction to understand the company’s culture and working manual.
 This helps in analyzing things accordingly.

-- Most of the time, we have to meet the top management of the companies to get an exposure of industry specifics and the real reasons behind the industry scenario and a more.
+- Most of the time, we have to meet the top management of the companies to get exposure to industry specifics and the real reasons behind the industry scenario, and more.

 - This type of profile generally comes with traveling of 70-80% in a year.

 - So if you are a = Detective by nature + Have investigation /certification skills + Love traveling then this profile is for you.

 Role as a Manager at a Big 4 Firm